kehngid/CS6360-Project/README.md

   For running partial order:
   Inputs:
-    1) Pick cvs to use
+    1) Pick csv to use
       - Uncomment one of the ones listed on the top
       - Import your own by placing in data folder and using the relative name in place of filename in partial order function call
     2) Choose k, how many top visualization you want to see